Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Reward Model Evaluation

 \subsection{Metric for Image-Text Alignment}

-\paragraph{Evaluation benchmarks.} While many benchmarks exist for short captions, few target \textit{detailed} image captioning, and those that do often lack labels or contain limited examples.
+\paragraph{Evaluation benchmarks.} While many benchmarks exist for short captions, few target detailed descriptions, and those that do often lack labels or contain limited examples.
 One exception is DetailCaps-4870~\cite{dong2024benchmarking}, which evaluates captions on accuracy and inclusion across object, attribute, and relation categories.
 It contains 4,870 image-text pairs from ShareGPT4V~\cite{chen2024sharegpt4v}, LLaVA 1.5, and CogVLM~\cite{hong2023cogagent,wang2023cogvlm}, scored by three VLMs: GPT-4V~\cite{gpt-4v}, Gemini-1.5 Pro~\cite{team2024gemini}, and GPT-4o~\cite{gpt-4o}.
-We use the mean score as a pseudo-ground truth, and measure agreement with alignment metrics using pairwise accuracy~\cite{deutsch2023ties}.
+We use the mean score as a pseudo-ground truth.
 To evaluate text-to-image generation, we use GenAI-Bench~\cite{lin2024evaluating,li2024genaibench}, which consists of 1,600 prompts paired with 6 generated images from different models.
-Each generation is annotated with three human ratings based fidelity to the text.
+Each generation is annotated with three human ratings based on fidelity to the text.
+For both tasks, we measure agreement with alignment metrics using pairwise accuracy~\cite{deutsch2023ties}.

-\paragraph{Comparison to human preference learning.} We directly compare to ImageReward, which uses human labels, by training a reward model on the \textit{same} backbone and ImageRewardDB dataset but re-annotated with cycle consistency preferences.
+\paragraph{Comparison to human preference learning.} We directly compare to ImageReward, which uses human labels, by training a reward model on the \textit{same} backbone and ImageRewardDB dataset, but re-annotated with cycle consistency preferences.
 We refer to this model as IRDB-Cycle.
 Table~\ref{tab:alignment_eval} shows IRDB-Cycle achieves comparable performance to ImageReward, demonstrating that cycle consistency is an effective and cheaply scalable alternative for human labels.
 In the following sections, we show training on \textit{our dataset} yields further improvements.

-\paragraph{Evaluating detailed captioning.} Table~\ref{tab:alignment_eval} shows that CycleReward outperforms all existing methods by a large margin, including HPSv2, PickScore, and ImageReward, which are trained on \textit{human} preferences.
-Notably, CycleReward outperforms VQAScore-11B by 10.26\%, which is 24x larger in model size.
-It outperforms raw cycle consistency, i.e., computing cycle consistency on-the-fly as in Image2Text2Image~\cite{huang2025image2text2image}, which highlights the effectiveness of distilling cycle consistency into a learned reward model.
+\paragraph{Results.} Table~\ref{tab:alignment_eval} reports pairwise accuracy between different methods and human preferences.
+For detailed captioning, CycleReward outperforms all existing methods by a large margin, including HPSv2, PickScore, and ImageReward, which are trained on \textit{human} preferences.
+Notably, CycleReward outperforms VQAScore (11B) by 10.26\%, which is a 24$\times$ larger model.
+It outperforms raw cycle consistency, which highlights the effectiveness of distilling cycle consistency into a learned reward model.